keshavbansal015/Java-Server/Blog.md

 1. Create a Hello world Java server
 2. Use NASA APOD API
-3. User Joke.api to tell you jokes
+3. User jokeapi.dev to tell you jokes
 4. And get 2 servers to talk to each other.
 A basic Chat application

 <!-- https://apod.nasa.gov/apod/ -->